The Ultimate Guide To Buying a Luxury Home

 - Off-season in most places in winter

-- Owners of luxury homes may want to offload property before the new year arrives so that they can take it off their books before the next tax year.
+- Owners of luxury homes may want to offload property before the new year arrives to take it off their books before the next tax year.

 2. Know how to spot a motivated seller